Chaos…Bearing Witness, Finding Beauty

 Dave and I got totally lost inside St. Basil’s.

 On our second night, we were taken to the Russian circus.
 “Don’t worry.
 We will have a bus to take you back to the ship at intermission if you don’t wish to stay.”
 Dave, who was always just a big kid, absolutely loved the circus.
 So we stayed until the end.
-Yes, the circus was amazing, but I was much more interested in watching the faces and reactions of the children who were sitting behind us.
+Yes, the circus was amazing, but I was much more interested in watching the faces and reactions of the children sitting behind us.
 Wonder, delight, and oohs and ahhs needed no translation.
 It was such a joyous experience.

 Leaving Moscow, we traveled north toward St. Petersburg via the Volga River stopping at towns and villages along the way.
 At each port, we were met by friendly people who were proud, enthusiastic, and excited to share their country with us.
 After living for so many years under communism, they were happy to be reclaiming churches and religious sites and couldn’t wait to show us.
 There was scaffolding and signs of progress everywhere as well as the unavoidable and ubiquitous signs of decay, neglect, and poverty.
 One of the Russians Dave met told him that the Russians knew that we were afraid of them during the Cold War but that they were never afraid of us.
 “What do we have that you would want?
 Nothing.
 We have nothing.”